-At Chuck Bretz & Associates, Neil practices in the area of Criminal Law with a primary focus on felony defense and defending forfeiture matters.
+At Bretz, Flynn & Associates, Neil practices in the area of Criminal Law with a primary focus on felony defense and defending forfeiture matters.

 Neil is a graduate of University of Illinois and DePaul University Law School.
 Neil was a member of the Moot Court Trial team and was an extern for a Federal District Court Judge.

 Client, who is in prison for murder, is charged with Aggravated Battery to a Public Officer, a prison guard.
 There is a video showing the incident and photos of the guard's injuries.
 During the trial, evidence came forth that the guard violated prison rules regarding inmate control and was retaliating against the client for reporting inmate abuses.

 Result - NOT GUILTY after a jury trial.

 Client's home was searched by police who had a warrant to search for drugs.
 Officers found no physical evidence of drugs at the home, yet they seized $1600 found in the house.
 No arrests were made and no charges were filed.
 Yet the police wanted to forfeit the funds as "drug proceeds."

 Result - Court finds no probable cause to forfeit the money and it is ordered returned to the client.